aahmedalz/NBA-Data-Project-/README.md

 This project confirmed with high confidence that advanced efficiency metrics are superior predictors of NBA team success.
 Several extensions are worth pursuing.

-Incorporating player-level data would enable roster-based predictions — teams could be modeled by aggregating individual player efficiency metrics, potentially improving predictions for teams undergoing mid-season roster changes.
+Incorporating player-level data would enable roster-based predictions, so teams could be modeled by aggregating individual player efficiency metrics, potentially improving predictions for teams undergoing mid-season roster changes.

 A temporal analysis would reveal how predictive relationships have evolved across eras.
 The NBA has shifted dramatically toward three-point shooting since 2015.
 Era-specific models could test whether the same metrics remain equally predictive across different epochs.

 The current models treat each team-season as an independent observation.
 A time-series approach accounting for franchise continuity could capture dynasty effects that persist across seasons.

 A key lesson learned was the importance of per-game normalization.
-Raw volume statistics are not directly comparable across seasons of different lengths — this is a subtle but consequential data quality issue that any multi-season sports analysis must address explicitly.
+Raw volume statistics are not directly comparable across seasons of different lengths.
+This is a subtle but consequential data quality issue that any multi-season sports analysis must address explicitly.

 ## Challenges